hiiamboris/red-spaces-gitlab-mirror/manual.md

 For spaces that adapt their size automatically, their styling function should accept `/on canvas [none! pair!]` refinement and pass it on to it's `draw` function.
 Value of `on` should not be accounted for, only `canvas` value matters.

-When it makes sense to draw only a portion of a space (e.g. it's big or infinite), styling function should accept `/only xy1 [none! pair!] xy2 [none! pair!]` refinement and pass it on to it's `draw` function.
-Value of `only` should not be accounted for, only values of `xy1` and `xy2` matter. `none` means "unspecified" and implies rendering of the whole space area.
+When it makes sense to draw only a portion of a space (e.g. it's big or infinite), styling function should accept `/window xy1 [none! pair!] xy2 [none! pair!]` refinement and pass it on to it's `draw` function.
+Value of `window` should not be accounted for, only values of `xy1` and `xy2` matter. `none` means "unspecified" and implies rendering of the whole space area.

 #### Flags